da-cathub/.github/profile/README.md

 We are **CatHub**, your place to go for cat photos and happiness with cattos.

-Started in October of 2020 as silly little project as a static website hosted on Netlify, now we are hosted in Bratislava, Slovakia :flag_sk:
+Started in October of 2020 as silly little project as a static website hosted on Netlify, now we are hosted in Bratislava, Slovakia :slovakia:

 > ### Some Links :arrow_heading_down:
 >